 If you are a woman of a “certain age,” you could find that just when you think your life is starting to settle down and run a little smoother, you might start waking up in the middle of the night feeling hot, anxious and uncomfortable.
 This kind of ‘hot’ is not a romantic term.

 You may feel really, really hot – extreme summertime hot.
 You may be sweating profusely and can’t get away from it.
 You might be tired, sleepy, hungry or all three.
 Your mood may be happy, mad or sad.
 After 5 or 10 minutes of this maddening discomfort, everything seems to go back to normal, and you can go back to sleep with a change of a gown or a dry sheet thrown down where you lay.
 You’re no longer feeling hot but may feel cold now!
 But just before sleep embraces you again, you wonder what that was all about and hope it will never happen again.

 You may even find yourself crying for no reason, day or night.
 The desire to throw something or cry comes and goes.

-If this is happening to you, welcome to Menopause!
-Unfortunately the “hot flashes”, “night sweats” and “mood swings” will probably come again.
-Many women can have night sweats and hot flashes several times during the night AND day.
+If this is happening to you, welcome to menopause!
+Unfortunately the “hot flashes,” “night sweats” and “mood swings” will probably come again.
+Many women can have night sweats and hot flashes many times during the night AND day.